The seniority quantum number in Tensor Network States: Methodology

 where $a$, $b$ and $c$ denote the (physical or virtual) degrees of freedom of $T$ and $\nu_a$, $\nu_b$ and $\nu_c$ are their respective seniority numbers which is well-defined; each state in the degrees of freedom $a$, $b$, and $c$ are eigenstates of the seniority operator.
 In this example, the seniority number of the first two degrees of freedom of the tensor sum up to the seniority number of the third one.
 This reflects the fact that seniority is an additive feature, as unpaired electrons from different orbitals all contribute to the total seniority of the state.
 It is clear that this restriction implies a kind of \emph{flow} for the seniority number in the network which is indicated in \autoref{eq:seniorityrestriction_graph} by the directed edges.
 An example of an MPS wave function built from three of these invariant tensors with the flow indicated is given by

 The physical degrees of freedom (the occupancies of the spatial orbitals) are denoted by $a$, $b$ and $c$ in this example and have a seniority $\nu \in \{0, 1\}$. $\alpha$ and $\beta$ are virtual degrees of freedom.
-The vacuum state enters the MPS at the leftmost degree of freedom (vac) and has a seniority $\nu = 0$, while the last degree of freedom represents the targeted state $\ket{\Psi}$.
-The graphical depiction implies for each connected edge a summation over its corresponding indices, as is common in the tensor network language~\cite{Verstraete_2004, Schollwock_2011b, Orus_2014, Biamonte_2017, Gunst_2019, orus_2019}.
+The vacuum state enters the MPS at the leftmost degree of freedom (vac) and has a seniority $\nu = 0$.
+The final degree of freedom $f$ represents different parts of the total wave function $\ket{\Psi}$.
+The restriction on the tensors given in \autoref{eq:seniorityrestriction_graph} ensures that each part $\ket{\phi_f}$ given by \autoref{eq:MPSseniority_splitval} has a well-defined seniority number, i.e. each Slater determinant $\ket{abc}$ with a non-zero contribution for a particular $\ket{\phi_f}$ has the same seniority number.
+We can also easily ensure that each $\ket{\phi_f}$ has a unique seniority number by summing any $\ket{\phi_f}$ states with matching seniority numbers.
+This results in an orthogonal set of $\ket{\phi_f}$ (but not orthonormal).
+The graphical depiction implies for each connected edge a summation over its corresponding indices; the summation over $\alpha$ and $\beta$ are implied in \autoref{eq:MPSseniority}.
+This graphical notation is widely used in the tensor network language~\cite{Verstraete_2004, Schollwock_2011b, Orus_2014, Biamonte_2017, Gunst_2019, orus_2019}.

-The only difference with implementing a $\operatorname{U}(1)$-symmetry of the system, e.g.\ particle conservation or conservation of the spin projection, is the needed summation over the renormalized states of the target edge in \autoref{eq:MPSseniority}.
+The only difference with implementing a $\operatorname{U}(1)$-symmetry of the system, e.g.\ particle conservation or conservation of the spin projection, is the needed summation over the states of the final edge $f$ in \autoref{eq:MPSseniority}.
 This is necessary as the seniority is \emph{not} a conserved quantum number.
 Eigenstates of the Hamiltonian are not necessarily eigenstates of the seniority operator and the target state can be a linear combination of Slater determinants with different seniority numbers.
-To target such a state, the final states at the edge called target should be a set of eigenstates of the seniority operator which combine to the targeted state when summed.
+To target such a state, the final states at edge $f$ are a set of eigenstates of the seniority operator which combine to the targeted state when summed.
+In contrast, for a conserved quantity of the system such as the particle conservation, there is only one state $\ket{\phi_{f}}$ needed.

 The set of possible seniority numbers for the wave function is